|

 Above the forest, you run into a cliff.
 There are several routes (up and around).
 You'll find enjoyable scrambling here, if you step outside the path.
 The path continues directly towards Straumshornet, before it traverses Straumshornet's eastern hillside.

 Fetråsa is a path that forks up to the right in this hillside (you'll have to look for it).
 This path runs directly towards the top.
 Be aware of loose gravel.
-Don't slide or stumble!
-Expect to use your hands to pull yourself up a few awkward places.
+Don't stumble!
+Expect to use your hands to pull yourself up a few places.

 If you pass Fetråsa, follow the hillside path a little while longer, before it heads steep up along a ridge.
 There are several variations to this route, and some may lead you into terrain that is steeper than on the easiest route.